frazs/katacoda-courses/kubernetes-fundamentals-1/module-3/intro.md

 * Pods containers are always co-located on the same host
 * Pod containers share a single IP and portspace and communicate via localhost
 * Pod containers have access to shared volumes for storage
-* Pods are designed to be emphemeral (like cattle, not pets)
+* Pods are designed to be ephemeral (like cattle, not pets)

 In this lab we will explore the following: